cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 - Look at the `static-model.js` for `cardhost` and each Card to check for overlapping grants.
 If a grant in one file allows reading a certain Card type, no other grants can undo that.
 - Make sure to restart your server when you make changes
 - Clear your browser's cache.
-The login system utilizes cookies and local storage, and possibly something got left behind
+The login system utilizes cookies and local storage, and possibly something got left behind.
+- Watch for leaky permissions!
+If Cards are connected through a relationship, some permissions can be shared.

 ## Bonus - extending the photo contest